by Jake Bright

 I explained to the friend who got me in and to Andrew, Bode, and Lindsey directly how proud I was of the US Alpine Ski Team.
 They were the most successful national team at the Vancouver Olympics, but they did it in a very “American ski culture” sort of way.
 They put in the tremendous amount of work and intensity it took to win at crunch time and beat the robotic Austrian terminator types.
 However, off the course they remain chilled out, modest and friendly people.
 Essentially approachable ski bums you could just as easily shoot the breeze with on the lift or meet in a back bowl, except with massive amounts of athletic ability and talent.
 This is a rarity in mainstream US sports for anyone who holds that kind of success and skill.
 As for my experience crashing the event, I am already in touch with the USSA about how I can more appropriately contribute to next year’s Ski Ball.

-Jake Bright is a young professional and freelance writer in New York City.
-He trains for NASTAR and masters racing at Hunter Mountain and Copper Mountain
+pic: Author at NASTAR Nationals.
+Jake Bright is a young professional and freelance writer who lives in New York City.
+He races and trains NASTAR and masters at Windham Mountain and Copper Mountain.